jon-funk/nektos-act-guide/README.md

 `echo '-P ubuntu-20.04=nektos/act-environments-ubuntu:18.04' >> .actrc`

 ## Known Issues
-If runners are interrupted (forced) you can end up with stubborn containers that cannot be easily killed.
+* If runners are interrupted (forced) you can end up with stubborn containers that cannot be easily killed.
 Requires restart?
 Still looking into this.

 Make sure to regularly `docker ps` and check for these as they can prevent future runs

+* Act may fail to resolve the version number on certain actions, so you'll need to explicitly provide it, eg: `@v1` vs `@v1.5.8` the exact cause of this hasn't been identified yet.